By DONNA BALANCIA

 Redeeming Friday’s Passes and Free Parking

 On Saturday, management offered free parking and redeemed Friday’s day pass for free Saturday admission to see bands like headliner King Gizzard and the Lizard Wizard, Slowdive and A Place to Bury Strangers.
-On Sunday, musicians included Death Grips, Julia Holter, Sextile, King Khan and The Shrines, and Ty Segall and White Fence, who answered the call as the festival’s closing act.
+On Sunday, musicians included Death Grips, Julia Holter, Sextile, King Khan and The Shrines, and White Fence, who answered the call as the festival’s closing act.

 It was not an easy first time out at the festival’s new location at Lake Perris.
 The disappointment of the Friday evacuation, the subsequent lightning and rainstorm, and missing out on almost all of Tame Impala’s headline set probably would have been better tolerated if people didn’t have to wait in line for three or four hours to park at the state campgrounds.
 Festival organizers worked together with state park employees and succeeded in improving the situation for Saturday and Sunday.